osmosis-labs/osmosis/x/ibc-rate-limit/README.md

 Admittedly, not a lot of thought has been put into how to deal with this well.
 Right now we envision simply handling this by saying if you want a quota of duration D, instead include two quotas of duration D, but offset by `D/2` from each other.

+Ideally we can change windows to be more 'rolling' in the future, to avoid this overhead and more cleanly handle the problem.
+(Perhaps rolling ~1 hour at a time)

 ### Inflow parameterization